 Justin is a licensed Professional Engineer and received his bachelor’s degree in Civil Engineering Technology from the State University of New York Institute of Technology of Utica in 2007.

-Craig E. Bryson, PLA, serves as Vice President and Office Director for our Warrington, PA office.
+Craig E. Bryson, PLA, serves as Vice President and Office Director for our Philadelphia office.
 He joined Pennoni originally in 1996 and then rejoined the firm in 2007.
-Craig is responsible for client services and business development efforts and for managing the success and growth of the Warrington staff and projects.
-He has a proven ability to manage multi-faceted, multi-consultant projects and is well versed in the areas of planning, grading, vehicular access, road design, stormwater management, erosion and sedimentation control, and environmental best management practices.
-He also has extensive permitting experience with respective agencies for all aspects of site development.
+Craig is responsible for client services and business development efforts, as well as the management, growth, and success of the Philadelphia office.
+He has a proven ability to manage multi-faceted, multi-consultant projects and is well versed in the areas of planning, land development and landscape architecture.
 Craig earned his bachelor’s degree in landscape architecture from West Virginia University and is a registered landscape architect in Pennsylvania.

-Craig is a member of the American Society of Landscape Architects (ASLA), the Urban League Institute, and the International Council of Shopping Centers.
+Craigs serves as Chairman of the Bucks County Planning Commission, is a member of the American Society of Landscape Architects, the Urban Land Institute, and the International Council of Shopping Centers.

 Rich Butala serves as Vice President and Strategic Growth Principal.
 He has more than 30 years of experience, with 17 years as a vice president.
 His experience has included business development, corporate operations, client relations, and staff management.
 He has served as a contract manager for large-scale projects and on-call delivery contracts for transportation clients, including various Departments of Transportation and municipalities.